tapanalyticstoolkit/model-scoring-java/README.md

 This repo contains the JVM-based Model Scoring Engine that supports Spark-tk and daal-tk models.

-The Scoring Engine is application capable of loading trained machine learning models exported by Spark-tk or daal-tk in MAR (Model ARchive) format and using the models to score streams of incoming data.
+The Scoring Engine is an application capable of loading trained machine learning models exported by Spark-tk or daal-tk in MAR (Model ARchive) format and using the models to score streams of incoming data.
 These models implement Model ARchive Interface defined in the ModelArchiver repository at: https://github.com/tapanalyticstoolkit/modelarchiver.
 Applications can use the Scoring Engine API to get predictions produced by a model.

 ##scoring-pipelines vs. scoring-engine